DevART36/100-days-of-code/log.md

 I 've just finished the CSS Flexbox Tutorial in the curriculum, and loved it !
 This is one of my favorite designing tools in CSS because of what it can do instead of the CSS floats.
 After , I  challenged my self to try flexboxfroggy. https://t.co/EP4lgH2kIy

 **Thuoghts** I love CSS flexbox a lot , it is one of the most advance feature in CCS3.
 I love how it makes our lives easier(in postioning of elements) instead of the float types.
 I'm sure that I can do a web desgn by using just a flexbox.

+### Day 8: January 8, Friday

+**Today's Progress**

+I've just finished the CSS Grid in the curriculum, I felt so overwhelmed by it.
+I learned the repeat(), autofill, minmax() that helps me to automaticaly create grids.
+After finishing it, I apply my knowledge on :https://t.co/5JbwOPLlCJ
+I learned how to create rows and columns and automate them.
+**Thuoghts** I also love CSS Grid a lot , I think this is the sanme wth flexbox in terms of webstie structuring, and I will use it to my future projects.